tuongle2604/vue-with-webpack/README.md

 # 2048 Game

-2048 Game build with vue and webpack.
+2048 Game build with Vuejs, Tailwind and Webpack.\
 You can view a live demo at [https://tuongle.xyz/2048/](https://tuongle.xyz/2048/)

 ![Image of Yaktocat](https://tuongle.xyz/2048-small.jpg);